 There is just absolutely no way we could tackle everything worth knowing about West Virginia, but we hope you got a good clear understanding of the road ahead.
 If gorgeous mountains, covered in trees, packed with the friendliest folks you’ll ever meet is your scene, we think you’ll love it.

-Good luck, and don't forget your hiking boots.
+Good luck, and don't forget your hiking boots - or your affordable home insurance policy.

 NOTE: if you decide West Virginia isn't right for you, we've covered the other states, too, to help you find the perfect spot.
 If forests aren’t your jam, have you thought about Arizona?